The daughter of an immigrant from Odessa, who became the idol of Americans: the famous judge Ruth Ginsburg died in the USA

 The Court said that Ginsburg, a well-known advocate for women's rights and gender equality, died "surrounded by family at her home in Washington, DC, due to complications from metastatic pancreatic cancer."

-Considered an icon of feminism, she overcame countless obstacles by dedicating her legal career to challenging laws and regulations that discriminate against people on the basis of gender (not only women, but also men).
+Considered a feminist icon, she overcame countless obstacles, devoting her legal career to challenging laws and regulations that discriminate against people on the basis of gender (not only women, but also men).
 She has never shied away from controversial comments, whether it's about her opinion in the Supreme Court or her training in her 80s.
 Her opposition to keeping her mouth shut has earned her the nickname “Notorious RBG” and the crowd fans.

 A moderate liberal with a sharp tongue, Ginsburg became only the second-ever female Supreme Court judge after she was approved by the Senate by 96 votes to 3.
 This happened during the presidency of Bill Clinton.
 There was no mercy for those who faced her anger.
 Until his death, Ginsburg had devoted fans who were just as worried about her health as they were about her opinion in court.
 Her image was printed on feminist T-shirts and other accessories.